-One key example for Netanyahu’s tactics is Blavetnick, a Jewish billionaire, who was competing – and won – against Ilan Shiloach in 2015 on the right to buy channel 10.
-The channel was owned by Yossi Meiman, Ron Lauder and Arnon Milchan of case 1000.
-Once the sale of channel 10, the nemesis of Netanyahu given its investigating journalism programs, became an option, Blavetnick calls Netanyahu to ask for his advice.
-He recalls the talk with Netanyahu: “since channel 10 is available for sale, do you think it’s a good idea?”
-Netanyahu’s reply: “it is a terrible business with horrible people… but it is not a bad idea… Israel needs more of a different kind of people in the media world… it is good if you could buy it”.
-Was it Blavetnick who called Netanyahu or the other way around?
-In any case, Blavetnick today is one of the owners of channel 13 (then channel10), and one of the leading shareholders in the struggle to downsize dramatically the news company of channel 13: more amusement less news.
+One key example of Netanyahu’s tactics can be seen in the case of Len Blavatnik, a Jewish billionaire who successfully competed against Ilan Shiloah in 2015 to acquire Channel 10.
+The channel, whose investigative journalism made it Netanyahu’s nemesis, was owned by Yossi Maiman, Ronald Lauder, and Arnon Milchan of Case 1000.
+When Channel 10 went on the market, Blavatnik called Netanyahu to ask for his advice.
+He recalled asking Netanyahu, “Since Channel 10 is up for sale, do you think it’s a good idea?”
+Netanyahu’s reply: “It’s a terrible business with horrible people… but it’s not a bad idea… Israel needs more of a different kind of people in the media world… it’d be good if you could buy it.”
+Was it Blavatnik who called Netanyahu or the other way around?
+In any case, Blavatnik today is one of the owners of Channel 13 (formerly Channel 10), and one of the leading shareholders in the struggle to dramatically downsize its news operation in favor of more entertainment programs.
 Downsizing the news was also a tool in Netanyahu’s toolkit.
-In all, Blavetnick has invested more than 200 million shekels so far.
-In his testimony regarding case 1000, he attests that he knows Netanyahu for many years, and has met him often upon his visits to Israel.
-He says that Netanyahu “always complains about the media… about the leftists that are not good for the state, anti-Israelis and anti-business… and that channel 10 in particular is anti-Israeli and anti-business.”
-Blavetnick reports in the investigation that Netanyahu talks to him regularly since he bought channel 10 and tells him that channel 10 is not fair to Netanyahu and his family and son, and that Netanyahu had asked him “to do something about it”.
-This was of course catching two wealthy birds in one stone, as Blavetnick’s buy of channel 10 made a lot of profit for Milchan, the previous owner friend.
+In all, Blavatnik has invested more than 200 million shekels to date.
+It should also be noted that Blavatnik’s purchase reaped a considerable profit for the Milchan, the former owner and Netanyahu’s good friend.
+In his testimony in Case 1000, Blavatnik affirmed that he has known Netanyahu for many years, and met with him often when visiting Israel.
+He noted that Netanyahu “always complains about the media… about the leftists who are not good for the state, who are anti-Israeli and anti-business… and that Channel 10 in particular is anti-Israeli and anti-business.”
+Blavatnik told investigators that Netanyahu has spoken with him regularly since he bought Channel 10 and tells him that Channel 10 is not fair to him and his family.
+Netanyahu also asked him “to do something about it.”

-But channel 10 is just the first milestone in the road Netanyahu hopes to pave for himself by his mogul friends’ money.
-Blavetnich reports that after he had bought channel 10, Netanyahu suggested to him that Yediot Ahronot may also be up for sale.
-Channel 10, Yediot Ahronot – on the road to the big plan.
-Blavetnick confirms that Netanyahu “spoke a little… that the country needs a channel like Fox news, that is more to the right and center… you can make a lot of money if you do that because the rightwing public opinion would be more interested and therefore more people would watch it”, Netanyahu told him.
-Blavetnick replied that he himself is not a professional and he would consider joining if there is a group of people that would take it upon itself.
+But Channel 10 was just the first milestone in the road Netanyahu hoped to pave for himself with his mogul friends’ money.
+Blavatnik testified that after he bought Channel 10, Netanyahu suggested to him that Yedioth Ahronoth may also be up for sale.
+Blavatnik confirmed that Netanyahu suggested “that the country needs a channel like Fox News, which is more to the right and center… You could make a lot of money if you do that because people with right-wing opinions would be more interested and therefore more people would watch it.”
+Blavatnik replied that he was not an expert in this field, but would consider joining if there were a group of people ready to take it upon themselves.